ugmurthy/mistral/README.md

 ## Project `MyCoach`:

-`MyCoach` is an innovative Marathon Coaching application designed to offer comprehensive support to runners.
+`MyCoach` is a Marathon Coaching application designed to offer support to runners.
 The app provides guidance on nutrition, strength and mental training, the musculoskeletal system, motivational strategies, and racing tactics. `MyCoach` aims to enhance running performance and help users achieve their goals, whether they are beginners or experienced runners.

 The development of `MyCoach` began as a project for the [Mistral.ai](https://mistral.ai/) Hackathon.
 Leveraging the **Fine Tuning API**, the project utilised both synthetic and crowd-sourced questions.
 These questions were answered by leading large language models (LLMs) including ChatGPT-4o, Mistral Large, Gemini Advanced, Llama3-70b, and some smaller models.
 The responses from these LLMs were compiled to create a robust dataset.